Tggl Proxy

 Proxy schema

 The Tggl proxy sits between the Tggl API and your application on your own infrastructure.
 It is a simple HTTP server that periodically syncs with the Tggl API and caches the feature flags configuration in memory.
-This allows your application to query the feature flags without having to make a request to the Tggl API.
+It mimics the Tggl API one for one and allows your application to query the feature flags without having to make a request to the Tggl API.

 The proxy has 3 main benefits: